Stable image reconstruction using total variation minimization: Introduction

-The last few years have witnessed numerous algorithmic advances that allow the efficient implementation of total-variation minimization (TV).
-The recent split Bregman algorithm proposed by \cite{oshergold}, based on the Bregman distance \cite{bregman}, is very efficient.
+The last few years have witnessed numerous algorithmic advances that allow the efficient implementation of total variation minimization (TV), such as the split Bregman algorithm proposed by \cite{oshergold}, based on the Bregman distance \cite{bregman}.
 Several algorithms are designed to exploit the structure of Fourier measurements for further speed-up; see for example \cite{yang10, dias07}.
-Image reconstruction via independent minimization of the partial derivatives $\mtx{X}_x$ and $\mtx{X}_y$ was observed in \cite{cdpx} to give superior empirical results.
+Image reconstruction via independent minimization of the directional derivatives $\mtx{X}_x$ and $\mtx{X}_y$ was observed in \cite{cdpx} to give superior empirical results.

-With respect to theory, it was shown in~\cite{crt} that if an image $\mtx{X}$ has an exactly sparse gradient, then $(TV)$ recovers the image exactly from a small number of partial Fourier measurements.
-Moreover, using that the discrete Fourier transform commutes with the discrete gradient operator, one may change coordinates in this case and re-cast $(TV)$ as an $\ell_1$ program $(L_1)$ with respect to the discrete gradient image \cite{pmgc} to derive stable \emph{gradient} recovery results.
-In this paper, we extend these Fourier-specific stable gradient recovery results to general RIP measurement ensembles.
+With respect to theory,~\cite{crt} showed that if an image $\mtx{X}$ has an exactly sparse gradient, then $(TV)$ recovers the image exactly from a small number of partial Fourier measurements.
+Moreover, because the discrete Fourier transform commutes with the discrete gradient operator, one may change coordinates in this case and re-cast $(TV)$ as an $\ell_1$ program $(L_1)$ with respect to the discrete gradient image \cite{pmgc} to derive stable \emph{gradient} recovery results.

-However, \textit{robust recovery of the gradient need not imply robust recovery of the image itself.} To see this, suppose the error $\mtx{\nabla}\mtx{X} - \mtx{\nabla}\hat{\mtx{X}}$ in the recovery of the gradient has a single non-zero component, of size $\alpha$, located at pixel $(1,1)$.
+However, robust recovery of the gradient need not imply robust recovery of the image itself.
+To see this, suppose the error $\mtx{\nabla}\mtx{X} - \mtx{\nabla}\hat{\mtx{X}}$ in the recovery of the gradient has a single non-zero component, of size $\alpha$, located at pixel $(1,1)$.
 That is, the gradient is recovered perfectly except at one pixel location, namely the upper left corner.
 Then based on this alone, it is possible that every pixel in $\mtx{\hat{X}}$ differs from that in $\mtx{X}$ by the amount $\alpha$.
-This accumulation of error means that even when the reconstructed gradient is close to the gradient of $\mtx{X}$, the images $\mtx{\hat{X}}$ and $\mtx{X}$ may be drastically different, magnified by a factor of $N^2$!
+This accumulation of error means that even when the reconstructed gradient is close to the gradient of $\mtx{X}$, the images $\mtx{\hat{X}}$ and $\mtx{X}$ may be drastically different, magnified by a factor of $N^2$.
 Even for mean-zero images, the error may be magnified by a factor of $N$, as for images $\mtx{X}$ with pixels $X_{j,k} = j$.
 We show that due to properties of the null space of RIP matrices, the (TV) reconstruction error $\mtx{X} - \mtx{\hat{X}}$ in \eqref{introThm} cannot propagate as such.

 Recent work in~\cite{ndeg:cosparse} presents an \textit{analysis co-sparse model} which considers signals sparse in the analysis domain.
 A series of theoretical and numerical tools are developed to solve the analysis problem $(BL_1)$ in a general framework.
 In particular, the analysis operator may be the finite difference operator, which concatenates the vertical and horizontal derivatives into a single vector and is thus closely linked with the total variation operator.
 Effective pursuit methods are also proposed to solve such problems under the analysis co-sparse prior assumption.
 We refer the reader to~\cite{ndeg:cosparse} for details.